 After dinner, you can adjourn to the throbbing 360° Degree club at the end of the pier off the beach.
 You can’t miss it as the neon lights up the night sky.

 2. Jumeirah Al Qasr is one of the hotels in a collection along their own stretch of beach.
 This majestic luxury hotel is designed like an Arabian palace.
-Stunning interiors coupled unrivalled service.
+Stunning interiors coupled with unrivalled service.

 We had one of the famed Friday Brunches at this hotel. runches in Dubai are really serious.
 These are really elaborate affairs in Dubai, a bit like the Sunday lunch tradition.
 They go on for hours and there is unlimited food and drink.
 The was packed with multi-generational and multiracial groups.

 The brunch is buffet style but what a spread.
 There are cold stations for starters.
-Different stations for Italian food, Indian cuisine, Sushi, grills, Mexican and even a glassed-in room with charcuterie and other pork products (separated from the main room).
+Different stations for Italian food, Indian cuisine, Sushi, grills, and Mexican and even a glassed-in room with charcuterie and other pork products (separated from the main room).
 We were there for about 4 hours.
 We finally rolled out of there and could just about manage a ride on the boat that takes you between hotels on the man-made canals.

 If you are in Dubai over a weekend, you have to book into one of these brunches.
 It is quite an experience.
-You can find out more venues like this on this website.

 A stroll around the Souk Madinat after the sumptuous lunch is a must.
 It is a modern souk filled with middle eastern delights.
 A great place to pick up some gifts of your time in the UAE.